Jimbly/dcexjam2025/README.md

   * if I am the only player, execute a tick before allowing the action

 **TODO**
-* player creation / renaming
 * level entrances from town
 * audio pass
 * show enemy HP for more interesting combat choices?

 Assets to replace
-* panel / status message background
 * chat send/receive/join/leave sounds
 * placeholder sounds in play.ts

 TODO
-* add scrollbar to inventory, remove limit; add sort button
+* add scrollbar to inventory, remove limit? add sort button
-* add ability to drop items?
 * reward for floor mechanic? - boss with level + 1 and/or hp x2 that drops regular level + 1
 * death animation should always switch to a blood particle within a few hundred ms (in sprite animation)
 * hunter/wander never move onto square outside of stairs_in